22 Different Types of Flies in Delaware

 Although adults can frequently be seen consuming nectar from flowers, larvae prefer aquatic habitats, especially foul-smelling, stagnant water.

-While the rest of the larva remains below the surface of the water, the maggot grows a breathing tube from its back and uses it to breathe.
+While the rest of the larva remains below the water’s surface, the maggot grows a breathing tube from its back and uses it to breathe.

 Adults may be found close to enduring puddles, ditches, or other wet areas that could act as a nursery.